Thread: brake adjustment?

 Good luck and don't forget to by new Spring kits, new star wheel adjusters and even wheel cylinders if you have to.
 These are your brakes so don't skimp on the parts you need to replace.

 TKIn the Land of the Political Tree Huggers.
-Old CJ-8 with a old man riding with his Malamutes ghost looking for a old snow drift...
+Old CJ-8 looking for a trail to travel while making a new adventure to remember.